 It’s the age-old struggle between the heart and mind

-The value of something is truly appreciated once it has been mercilessly torn apart.
+The value of something is truly appreciated once it's been mercilessly torn apart.

-Shamanic thinking knows there is more to the world than what meets the eye, and the unseen is just as relevant as the seen.
+Shamanic thinking knows there's more to the world than what meets the eye, and the unseen is just as relevant as the seen.

 It appreciates that the seen is vital to the human being as a stable point of reference; a consensual reality.
 But it's only half the picture; or even less than half.

 A person who sees a hunting bow for the very first time will have no idea what its purpose is.
 Depending on their level of curiosity, they could guess at it, but it would remain a mystery to them.

 Bring in the arrow and the device will immediately become clear to them.
 They'll start to extrapolate what it can be used for: to hunt animals and shoot enemies.

 Using only a physical framework to explain the mental and emotional dimensions of life is like seeing only the bow.